nhoizey/nicolas-hoizey.com/src/about/index.md

 lang: en
 ---

-{% respimg "/assets/photo-de-nicolas-hoizey.jpg", "Portrait of Nicolas Hoizey", "logo" %}
+{% respimg "/assets/photo-de-nicolas-hoizey.jpg", "Portrait of Nicolas Hoizey", "logo", page %}

 I am passionate about **the Web and photography**, among many other interests.